 Please submit 2 copies of the following documents:

-• Residence Permit for visitor’s application form (#165011) or 2 copies of Application for Child under 18 (#167011), completed, signed and dated, including detailed contact information.
+• Residence Permit for visitor’s application form (#165011), completed, signed and dated, including detailed contact information.

 • Notarized copies of the pages of your passport that show your identity and the validity of your passport.
 Also include copies of any other permits in your passport.

 • A confirmation letter from your insurance company stating clearly that you have international insurance for

 - emergency hospital treatment

 - repatriation for medical reasons

 Minimum coverage must be EUR 30,000 (equivalent USD 37,000) and the coverage has to be valid for the entire duration of the trip.
 If your insurance company cannot provide such a letter, you must find an international insurance that does.

 Please note that an insurance card is not sufficient proof of coverage.
 You must have proof of the above items.

 • Application fee, in the form of one money order or certified bank check, payable to the Embassy of Sweden.